LeBron James becomes NBA’s all-time leading scorer

 His time in Los Angeles has been… mixed.

 In his first season with the Lakers, LeBron was joined by a ragtag group of 20-somethings with little-to-no track record of professional success.
-A team that looked to him for guidance, but a team that was ultimately not ready for the spotlight.
+A team that looked to him for guidance but was ultimately not ready for the spotlight.

 As the grizzled veteran on a team co-headlined by Lonzo Ball, Brandon Ingram and Kyle Kuzma, LeBron would be at home watching the playoffs for the first time in more than a decade.